 Perhaps Clojure itself set the tone for this, perhaps it was Java, perhaps our community is just small, I don’t know.4 But I do know that we can change this!
 If someone has any ideas about how we ended up where we are - please, share this with me in the comments.

 Hacking on the libraries themselves is certainly not the only way to contribute.
-In the next few section I’ll go over a few other options you might want to consider.
+In the following sections I’ll go over a few other options you might want to consider.

 One of the easiest way to start contributing is by working on the documentation.
 I’ve spent quite a lot of time working on cider.mx and nrepl.org, but still the manuals are pretty bad by my personal standards.
 Producing high quality documentation take a lot of work and I simply don’t have time to do it.

 I’d really appreciate more help there.
 Also, working on the docs is a great way for you to deep dive into a project and understand it better.